-Did you know you that you can apply for a home loan pre-approval?
-This will give you confidence to focus on properties that you can afford and also provide you with better negotiating power.
+Did you know that you can apply for a home loan pre-approval?
+This will give you the confidence to focus on properties that you can afford and also provide you with better negotiating power.
 Pre-approvals are typically valid for three months.

 The interest rate matters